Catherine22/ClassLoader/README.md

 findClass(name);
 ```

-And now, you can easily figure out that once a class has been loaded, it'll never be load again.
+By now, you can easily figure out that once a class has been loaded, it'll never be load again.

 ## Scenarios